-As a solution, many furniture makers will add layers of foam in the seat of the chair.
-The layers will have various densities, with the lighter, less dense foam pieces towards the top to create a cushioning feeling when a user sits.
+As a solution, many furniture makers will add layers of foam to the seat of the chair.
+The layers vary in density densities, with the lighter, less dense foam pieces toward the outside to create a cushioning feeling when a user sits.
 Office chairs that include only layers of fabricated foam are often a very economical choice for those looking for a new office chair.

 Pocketed Coil System

 Seats featuring pocketed coil systems offer superior comfort.
 The spring coils help to evenly distribute weight and are more durable than most foam options.
 The seats include a multilayer foam design and pocketed springs in the seat portion.
 The layers of foam also capture the benefits of each type of foam and ensure comfort when sitting.
 The top layer of foam is less dense, creating a nice cushioned feeling when the user first sits.
 The other foam layers are denser and will hold up better to constant usage.